-After being named a vice provost in 2008, he provided guidance to the academic programs in curricular and faculty development and worked with the Office of Research to promote the University’s expanding research agenda.
+After being named a vice provost in 2008, he helped guide the University's academic programs in curricular and faculty development and worked with the Office of Research to promote the University’s expanding research agenda.

 Blanchard said his engineering background helped him develop “a logic of process” that helps him to tackle complex administrative problems.
 But he considers himself first and foremost a faculty member who wants to nurture not just good students, but good people.

 “If we don’t have humanity wrapped around their skills by the time they graduate, then we have failed,” Blanchard said.
 “For me, that’s all-important.
 And that philosophy is embraced by our entire community.”

 Blanchard received his bachelor’s degree in electrical engineering from University of Southwestern Louisiana, master’s degree in electrical engineering from Colorado State University, and doctorate in electrical engineering from Texas A&M University.
 He held positions of responsibility at the Houston Advanced Research Center and in the University of Missouri’s School of Engineering.